 It is critical that we prioritize clean, domestically sourced energy in the Virginias and support the expansion of the existing natural gas pipeline capacity through projects such as the Mountain Valley Pipeline.
 Many of the wells drilled in the Marcellus and Utica shales lack the means to deliver natural gas to customers.
 Without new pipelines to transport this energy, we will see a drastic slowdown in the natural gas industry.
 This would lead to less investment, job layoffs and a slash in taxes generated.

 We should all be committed to creating jobs for the dedicated laborers of Virginia and West Virginia.
-The Mountain Valley Pipeline is a multi-million-dollar investment in both states’ energy infrastructure, providing an opportunity to put thousands of men and women to work and helping millions of Americans gain access to affordable, reliable, environmentally responsible and domestically-produced energy.
+The Mountain Valley Pipeline is a multi-billion-dollar investment in both states’ energy infrastructure, providing an opportunity to put thousands of men and women to work and helping millions of Americans gain access to affordable, reliable, environmentally responsible and domestically-produced energy.
 The benefits associated with MVP are exactly why elected officials work so hard to develop strategies for safe and responsible pipeline development that will bring resources to markets throughout the region.

 It is crucial that our elected officials recognize the significance of this project in order to secure the economic and energy future of Virginia, West Virginia and the surrounding region.